linkerd/website/linkerd.io/content/choose-your-platform.md

 title = ""

 +++
+# Choose your platform

-Linkerd comes in two parallel branches of development: 2.x and 1.x.
+##### Linkerd comes in two parallel branches of development: 2.x and 1.x.
 Both are maintained in parallel, but certain platforms are only supported by certain versions.

-Choose your platform below: